The-Dev-Stuff/mcp-express/README.md

 ## Key differences from a standard server
 The project structure is pretty standard using a server, routes and services.

-The key thing to note is that we must expose a **POST** `/mcp` endpoint that will be used by the MCP inspector to communicate with the server and we must allow the tranport to handle these requests.
+The key thing to note is that we must expose a **POST** `/mcp` endpoint that will be used by the MCP inspector to communicate with the server and we must allow the transport to handle these requests.

 ## Setup for local development